-Krokodil, also known as desomorphine, is a synthetic (fake) opioid that gained popularity as a cheap substitute for heroin in some parts of Russia.
-It is called "krokodil" due to the scaly, greenish-black appearance of the skin around injection sites that looks like the skin of a crocodile.
+Krokodil is a street name for desomorphine, a homemade opioid made from codeine and toxic chemicals like gasoline, paint thinner, or hydrochloric acid that gained popularity as a cheap substitute for heroin in some parts of Russia.
+It is called "Krokodil" due to the scaly, greenish-black appearance of the skin around injection sites that looks like the skin of a crocodile.

 - Poor man’s heroin